Preloader

 Knowledge saves lives.
 No shame — just facts.

 Many people assume that if liver disease doesn’t run in their family, they’re not at risk.
-But lifestyle, environment, and habits have a huge impact.
+But lifestyle, environment, and daily habits can have a significant impact.

 Not inherited.